earthai-tech/k-diagram/docs/source/user_guide/uncertainty.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Purpose:**
-This is a **general-purpose** polar scatter plot utility within the
-uncertainty module, designed for visualizing and comparing **multiple
+This is a **general-purpose** polar scatter utility for visualizing and
-data series** (columns from a DataFrame) simultaneously.
-While flexible,
+comparing **multiple data series** (columns from a DataFrame) simultaneously.
-a common application in uncertainty analysis is to plot different quantile
-predictions (e.g., Q10, Q50, Q90) for the *same* forecast horizon to
+A common uncertainty use is plotting Q10/Q50/Q90 for the *same* horizon to
-visualize the **uncertainty spread** at that specific point in time across
+show the **spread** at that time—contextualized by calibration–sharpness
-all samples.
+principles :footcite:p:`Gneiting2007b` and by conventional distribution
+displays like fan charts :footcite:p:`Sokol2025`.
+Quantile-based multi-horizon
+forecasting models (e.g., TFT) naturally produce such series
+:footcite:p:`Lim2021`.

 **Mathematical Concept:**
 For each data series :math:`k` (corresponding to a column in ``q_cols``)